PRAJWAL-BR-0304/Student-Management-System/README.md

 🧪 Testing
 To test the application manually:

-Run the development server
+Run the dev server

-Log in using the test credentials
+Log in using test credentials

 Navigate through dashboards and test features like student creation, leave approval, etc.